Dallin H. Oaks: Quorum of the Twelve Apostles

-On April 7, 1984, during the Saturday morning session of the LDS Church's general conference, Oaks was sustained an apostle and a member of the Quorum of the Twelve.
+On April 7, 1984, during the Saturday morning session of the LDS Church's general conference, Oaks was sustained as an apostle and member of the Quorum of the Twelve.
 In addition to advisory and operational duties, as a member of the Quorum of the Twelve, Oaks is accepted by the church as a prophet, seer, and revelator.

 Although sustained on April 7, Oaks was not ordained an apostle until May 3, 1984.
 He was given this time between sustaining and ordination to complete his judicial commitments.
 Of the shift from judge to apostolic witness, Oaks commented, "Many years ago, Thomas Jefferson coined the metaphor, 'the wall between church and state.'
 I have heard the summons from the other side of the wall.
 I'm busy making the transition from one side of the wall to the other."
 At age 51, he was the youngest apostle in the quorum at the time and the youngest man to be called to the quorum since Boyd K. Packer, who was called in 1970 at age 45.

 From 1985 to 2000, and again from 2005 to 2010, Oaks served as one of the advisors to the church's history department, where he served with Russell M. Nelson in this assignment during the latter time period.
 For several years Oaks was also closely involved with the church's public relations operations.

 Oaks has spoken on behalf of the LDS Church on political issues, primarily those affecting religious liberty.
 In 1992, he testified before committees in the United States Senate and the United States House of Representatives on the proposed Religious Freedom Restoration Act (RFRA), arguing that it would be a step in the right direction in maintaining protection of religious liberty after the precedent set by Employment Division v.
 Smith (1990).
 Oaks spoke again after the law had passed in 1993 and had subsequently been ruled unconstitutional a few years later.